chhiara/git-annex-tutorial/README.md

   .  ..  .git
 ```
 ### add files
-To add the files to the git-annex repository simply copy files in the directory that contains the git annex repository.
+To add the files to the git-annex repository, we have to copy files in the directory that contains the git annex repository.

 ```shell
 $ cd ~/data-annex
 $ cp ../datasets/brainptm_data_for_optmization/brain_mask_reg_FMRIB58_FA_1mm.nii.gz .